Gesare-n/Articles-without_SQLAlchemy/Phase3/Week 2/Code_Challenge/articles-without-sqlalchemy/README.md

-#Articles-without SQLAlchemy
+##Articles-without SQLAlchemy

 This project is a simple implementation of a Magazine domain with Author, Article, and Magazine classes.
 The project demonstrates a many-to-many relationship between Authors and Magazines.

 ## Description

-THis is a python Application demonstrating a many-to-many relationship between Authors and Magazines.Through simple implementations of Author ,Article and magazine classes.This explores managing comlex data relationships in an Object-oriented programming  framework.its main goal was to learn and practice concepts related to database modelling and object oriented programming.
+This is a python Application demonstrating a many-to-many relationship between Authors and Magazines.Through simple implementations of Author ,Article and magazine classes.This explores managing comlex data relationships in an Object-oriented programming  framework.its main goal was to learn and practice concepts related to database modelling and object oriented programming.

 ## Getting Started